 - acknowledge to yourself that change is inevitable.

-- strive to give up your fight against changes you cannot prevent.
+- strive to give up your fight against changes that you cannot prevent.

 Subscribe to the Manhattan Center for Cognitive-Behavioral Therapy blog!